Make-School-Courses/SPD-1.1-Introduction-To-Software-Product-Development/README.md

 ## Lessons

-Should be ~13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)
+13 planned lessons (7 weeks x 2 meetings per week -~1 holiday)

 1. Introduction to Software Product Development & Problem Ideation
     - **Before Class** - think of problems in the world that could be solved with technology